 Q-500: I'm trying to get some paint off a concrete block wall.
 I tried a 4" crimped brass wire wheel with 1/4" hex shank.
 That gets a lot of the paint off but not all of it.
 What do you recommend?

-The 72788 should work fine on a 4.5" grinder.
+Our ITEM# 72788 crimped wire wheel should do the trick on a 4.5" grinder.

 Q-2000: I have a 20 foot long heavy duty welding cable with "Forney Ind USA #4 welding cable" printed on the side.
 It has clamps on the end like jumper cables.
 Can you please assist me with what it is and a ballpark figure of what it's worth?

-The cables likely aren't worth more than $20 apart from the welder itself.
+The cables probably aren't worth more than $20 apart from the welder itself.
 Together with the welder, in good shape, the machine may be worth $100 to $150 depending on how you decide to market the unit.